Nesterov acceleration in benignly non-convex landscapes: A brief comparison of geometric conditions for optimization

 For deeper networks, the set of critical points becomes larger: As long as the parameters of two layers are all zero, the remaining layers can be chosen arbitrarily.
 If more than two layers are all zero, then the also the second parameter derivative vanishes.
 In particular, the critical point for which all parameters are zero cannot be a strict saddle point.

 While there are guarantees that individual algorithms escape certain types of critical points almost surely (e.g. strict saddles, \citep{lee2019first, o2019behavior}), they may take very long to do so \citep{du2017gradient}.
 The analysis of accelerated rates becomes asymptotic at best.
-We claim that our notion of strong convexity with respect to the closest minimizer suffers from the same `optimism' globally, but locally captures two important features of deep learning landscapes close to the set of global minimizers which are not captured by concepts which require a geometric condition with respect to {\em all} minimizers: A manifold along which we can move tangentially, and convexity in directions which are perpendicular to the manifold.
+We claim that our notion of strong aiming condition suffers from the same `optimism' globally, but locally captures two important features of deep learning landscapes close to the set of global minimizers which are not captured by concepts which require a geometric condition with respect to {\em all} minimizers: A manifold along which we can move tangentially, and convexity in directions which are perpendicular to the manifold.